savelee/kube-django-ng/readme.txt

 ## Deploy

-(First remove deployment and service from the console.
-From the root directory:)
+First remove deployment and service from the console.
+From the root directory, run the following build script:

-`gcloud container builds submit --config cloud.yaml .` `kubectl expose deployment my-app --type="LoadBalancer"`
+`gcloud container builds submit --config cloud.yaml .`

+Now setup the services and loadbalancer:

+`kubectl expose deployment my-app --type="LoadBalancer"`